 Budapest is one of the most picturesque cities in Europe.
 The dramatic skyline that Budapest is most famous for is peppered with 19th-century architectural wonders alongside the Danube River.
-The Hungarian capital combines the old and new, enabling you to find hip and lively experiences behind its façade of classical splendour.
+The Hungarian capital combines the old and new, enabling you to find hip and lively experiences behind its façade of classical splendor.
 Bustling marketplaces in the city centre, the world’s most unique nightlife scenes, and the famous goulash are just a few of its features.

-Even if you’re familiar with this city, here’s a stack of interesting facts about Budapest that might surprise you…
+Even if you’re familiar with this city, here’s a stack of fun facts about Budapest that might surprise you…

 Budapest became a city on the 17th of November, 1873 when the three neighboring cities of Pest, Buda, and Óbuda united.

 The unification was an extremely important historic event that led to the rapid development of the city.